thejordanprice/cat-factory/README.md

 # cat-generator

 A simple webapp I've developed to show best practices and teach the fundamentals of Bootstrap and JavaScript development in a fun way.
-Not only is it fun to play with code if you already have some data; but now its easy to get data and cats.
+Not only is it fun to play with code if you already have some data; but now its easy to get data and your data can involve cats.

 This does utilize responsive web design with bootstrap/jquery/fontawesome.
 Then some of the exciting stuff such as let, const, callback, iterators, factories, ect...
 Not only does it do all that, but it doesn't require a server!
 I am on a mission; Let's teach people!